QuentinCG/GSM-TC35-Python-Library/README.md

     * [CRITICAL] Get phone number of incoming call and current call (in progress, not optimized at all)
     * [CRITICAL] Get {all/not read/read} SMS
     * [NORMAL] Delete {all/not read/read} SMS
-    * [ENHANCEMENT] Get list of stored operators in the module
     * [ENHANCEMENT] Integrate sleep mode
   - [ENHANCEMENT] Add manifest and setup.py to install this library really fast
   - [ENHANCEMENT] Update the __init__.py file